 Experience shows that to successfully develop and implement the Transformation Plan, broad civic engagement is needed.
-Successful applicants need to work with public and private agencies, organizations (including philanthropic and civic organizations), and individuals to gather and leverage the financial and human capital resources needed to support the sustainability of the plan.
+Successful applicants need to work with public and private agencies, organizations (including philanthropic and civic organizations), banks and financial institutions, and individuals to gather and leverage the financial and human capital resources needed to support the sustainability of the plan.
 These efforts should build community support for and involvement in the development and implementation of the plan.